Celebrating World Gorilla Day with Preschoolers

 World Gorilla Day reminds us that our actions, good or bad, can influence our lives and the lives of entire species worldwide.
 We must finally understand our responsibility to keep the balance on our planet, committing to advocate for action to protect all lives and ensure that our children grow with the same desire.
 This day, and for the rest of our existence, let us rise as protectors of the magnificent gorillas.

-I hope you enjoy these ideas and that they help you have fun with your preschoolers during the World Manta Day celebration.
+I hope you enjoy these ideas and that they help you have fun with your preschoolers during the World Gorilla Day celebration.
 To get the FREE pack, click on the link below and enter your information for an immediate download.

 Be happy, safe, and creative.
 I wish you well.